 Beta is a whole lot more than a line on your transcript or wearing a lapel pin.
 Beta helps shape its members’ futures.
 Whether attending a state convention, our national convention or participating in local service projects, you’ll not only learn valuable life lessons, but you’ll make lifelong friends in the process.
-Plus, our senior members have the chance to apply for over $300,000 in scholarships.
+Plus, our 12th grade members have the chance to apply for over $300,000 in scholarships.
 Ready to brighten your future?

 There are a few initial steps to take before beginning the application process.